SwiftGuides/Hide-extra-separator-lines-below-tableview-empty-cells-/README.md

-# hide-extra-separator-lines-below-tableview-empty-cells-
-This will hide the extra separator lines below the tableview cells empty space
+This guide will hide the extra separator lines below the tableview cells empty space

 ### This Guide Will Hide these Extra Separator Lines